killerbee13/TIS-100-CXX/README.md

   respectively.
 - `--cheat-rate C`: change the threshold between /c and /h to any proportion in the range 0-1.
 The default value is .05, or 5%.
+- `-k N`, `--limit-multiplier N`: change the scale factor for dynamic timeouts for random tests (will not exceed --limit).
+Higher values are more lenient toward slow random tests.
+The default value is 5, meaning that if a solution takes 100 cycles to pass the slowest fixed test, it will time out after 500 cycles on random tests (even when that is less than --limit).
 - `-c`, `--color`: force color for important info even when redirecting output
 - `-C`, `--log-color`: force color for logs even when redirecting stderr
 - `-S`, `--stats`: run all requested random tests and report the pass rate at